Raster Translation Basics: Converting Bands and Palettes

 ERROR |NGRID writer: Unsupported band interpretation 'REAL64'.
 Please convert the interpretation to one of the following valid types: REAL32

-Esri ASCII Grid has the band interpretation Real64, while MapInfo Vertical Mapper Grid (NGrid) is Real32.
-This is a scenario where the source format has an interpretation that accepts a wider range of data than the destination format, so the FME translation fails and logs an error message.
+Esri ASCII Grid uses Real64 for band interpretation, whereas MapInfo Vertical Mapper Grid (NGrid) uses Real32.
+This is a scenario where the source format has an interpretation that accepts a wider range of data than the destination format, resulting in an FME translation failure and an error message being logged.

 To resolve this, add a RasterInterpretationCoercer or RasterBandInterpretationCoercer and open the parameters.
 In this example, the user sets the Destination Interpretation Type to Real32 to make the data compatible with the NGrid format.
 The following translation is successful: